Maariv

 The service will often begin with two verses from Psalms, followed by the communal recitation of Barechu.
-The three paragraphs of the Shema are then said, both preceded and followed by two blessings, although sometimes a fifth blessing is added at the end.
-The hazzan (leader) then recites half-Kaddish.
-The Amidah is said quietly by everyone, and, unlike at the other services, is not repeated by the hazzan.
-The chazzan recites the full Kaddish, Aleinu is recited, and the mourners' Kaddish ends the service; some recite another Psalm or Psalms before or after Aleinu.
-Other prayers occasionally added include the Counting of the Omer (between Passover and Shavuot) and (in many communities) Psalm 27 (between the first of Elul and the end of Sukkot).
+The three paragraphs of the Shema are then said, both preceded and followed by two blessings; sometimes, a fifth blessing is added at the end.
+The hazzan (cantor) then recites a half-Kaddish.
+Everyone says the Amidah quietly, and, unlike at the other services, the hazzan does not repeat it.
+The hazzan recites the full Kaddish, Aleinu is recited, and the mourners' Kaddish ends the service; some groups recite another Psalm before or after Aleinu.
+Other components occasionally added include the counting of the Omer (between Passover and Shavuot) and, in many communities, Psalm 27 (between the first of Elul and the end of Sukkot).

-Maariv is generally recited after sunset, however, it may be recited as early as one and a quarter seasonal hours before sunset.
-This is common only on Friday nights, in order to begin Shabbat earlier.
-At the conclusion of Shabbat and holidays, the service is usually delayed until nightfall.
+Maariv is generally recited after sunset and according to some opinions should preferably be delayed until after nightfall.
+However, it may be recited as early as one and a quarter seasonal hours before sunset (according to some opinions, before nightfall).
+This is common only on Friday nights in order to begin Shabbat earlier.
+At the conclusion of Shabbat and on holidays, the service is usually delayed until nightfall.
 While Maariv should be prayed before midnight, it may be recited until daybreak or even sunrise.

 Etymology

 The word Maariv is the first significant word in the opening blessing of the evening service.
 It is derived from the Hebrew word erev, which translates to evening.
 Maariv is a conversion of this word into a verb, which means "bringing on evening."
 The name comes from the end of the first blessing of the prayer, "Blessed are you, O Lord, who brings on the evenings."
 Arvit is the adjective form of this word, roughly translated as "of the evening".
-It shares the same etymological root as maghrib, the Islamic sunset prayer.
+It shares the same etymological root as maghrib, the Islamic evening prayer.

 Origin

-Maariv is said to correspond to the evening observances in the Holy Temple.
-Although there were no sacrifices brought at night, any animal parts which were not burned during the day could be offered at night.
-Since this was not always necessary, the evening prayer was declared to be optional as well.
+Maariv corresponds to the evening observances in the Temple in Jerusalem.
+Although no sacrifices were brought at night, any animal parts that were not burned during the day could be offered at night.
+Since this was not always necessary, the evening prayer was also declared optional.
 However, the Jews long ago accepted it as an obligation, so it is now considered to be mandatory.
-However, there remain some vestiges of its original voluntary status; for example, the Amidah is not repeated by the leader, unlike by all other prayers (an exception being on the Sabbath, when the leader recites an abbreviated repetition, see below).
+However, there remain some vestiges of its original voluntary status; for example, the Amidah is not repeated by the leader, unlike all other prayers (an exception being on the Sabbath, when the leader recites an abbreviated repetition, see below).